Mindfulness for Panic Attacks

 5. 1 Thing You Taste: Note one taste (e.g., “mint toothpaste”). 👅

-Why It Works: It redirects your focus from panic to your environment, grounding you in reality.
+Why It Works: It redirects your focus from panic to your environment, which can help you feel grounded.

-A body scan, one of many powerful anxiety relief practices and a key mindfulness technique for panic attacks, helps you notice sensations without fear.
+A body scan, one of several supportive anxiety relief practices and a helpful mindfulness technique for panic, helps you notice sensations without fear.

 How to Do It: